ajroach42/ajroach42.github.io/_posts/2018-01-08-a-modern-office-with-vintage-hardware.md

 - Some dumb terminals (vt100, etc.)
 - Phones!
 (Any of the various brightly colored vintage phones of the 50s, 60s, and 70s.)
 - TVs and Monitors (specifically, a Philco Predicta, Panasonic/National Flying Saucer, Keracolor Sphere, JVC Video Sphere, and other interesting Space Age TVs)
+- Literally any other neat computer I come across (like the Amiga Video Toaster) can and likely will be worked in to this blueprint over time.

 I'll supplement the above with a small collection of raspberry pi's or other cheap machines running older OSs or emulating older machines, as well as acting as file servers, application servers, and gateways for the vintage machines.